Last Updated on March 31, 2021 by Helga Dosa

 This was spoken to me as I sat next to this priest on a bench; we were facing the Acerenza Cathedral-whose wall was slashed with a Templar cross.
 Either they do know something about the Templar’s history in Acerenza and are reluctant to talk about it; or they are cunning like their ancestors, who masterfully side-stepped the facts and presented them as “unimportant,” or they are plain blinded to the obvious clues sitting right in front of them.
 For people that were known to pass on news like gossiping gazettes- this topic strangely ever made it past a joke.
 Their deeds of honor were done; they hushed it up and left it for-forgotten once again.

-We walked on, and images began to click into sequence.
-The grottos were set away in solitary spots, frescoes positioned and styled by the same hands-the same imaginations (the time period locked into the 12th century for the most part), odd statues were found all over the place that somehow were surely connected.
+We walked on, and images began to click into a sequence.
+The grottos were set away in solitary spots, frescoes positioned and styled by the same hands-the same imaginations (the time period locked into the 12th century for the most part), odd statues were found all over the place that somehow was surely connected.
 Pagan symbols were outrightly noticeable by eyes that can “see” them.

 So, this concludes my first journey into the Lucanian territory.
 I imagine if we’d spent more time there, like a month or more, we could have unraveled more of the “unexposed” which awaits down beneath.
 We hope one day to link together many of the coincidences-besides the oddities that have nothing in common whatsoever.
-We hope to tie them all together, and create a legit story, consistent and complete.
+We hope to tie them all together and create a legit story, consistent and complete.

 This trip was meant for gathering useful information that we can record, to help our story grow.
 The experience assisted me with understanding, and each time (so they tell me) they are presented with something new.
-This time that something new was a baphomet.
-In a cemetery set near Serra di Vaglio the baphomet of St. Bernard was found (the town of the ancient Lucanian village) and in my opinion and Raphael’s the other (of the strangest findings) was the figure of a Martian found in the Melfi Castle’s museum.
+This time that something new was a Baphomet.
+In a cemetery set near Serra di Vaglio the Baphomet of St. Bernard was found (the town of the ancient Lucanian village) and in my opinion and Raphael’s the other (of the strangest findings) was the figure of a Martian found in the Melfi Castle’s museum.
 It was a figure whose image we had to battle over to take, and difficult in persuading the employees.
 A Lucanian Martian stood behind glass.
 This Martian we saw was crafted more than 2,500 years ago, how is this possible?
 Maybe Martians are not relatively new after all.
 Mystery after mystery, Basilicata never lets its visitors down; it always has another story to share.
 It probably always will have more to tell.

 By Jackelin Jarvis